CITE: Evaluating Threats

 To delete a scoring model, follow these steps:

-3. Select the scoring model to be deleted and click on the Trash Can Icon next to the scoring model.
+- Select the scoring model to delete and click the Trash Can next to the scoring model.

 Scoring Categories

-To configure a Scoring Model to be used for an exercise, administrators will need to add Scoring Categories.
+To configure a Scoring Model to use for an exercise, administrators will need to add Scoring Categories.

 Add Scoring Category

-1. Click on the + on the Scoring Categories section.
+- Click + on the Scoring Categories section.

 Data Format Table